-- Read, interpret and evaluate texts through the study of literature in English - Develop an understanding of literal and implicit meaning, relevant contexts and of the deeper themes or attitudes that may be expressed - Recognise and appreciate the ways in which writers use English to achieve a range of effects - Present an informed, personal response to materials they have studied - Explore wider and universal issues, promoting students' better understanding of themselves and of the world around them.
+- Read, interpret and evaluate texts through the study of literature in English - Develop an understanding of literal and implicit meaning, relevant contexts and of the deeper themes or attitudes that may be expressed - Recognise and appreciate the ways in which writers use English to achieve a range of - Present an informed, personal response to materials they have studied - Explore wider and universal issues, promoting students' better understanding of themselves and of the world around them.

-Components Weighting

-All candidates take
+Components All candidates take Weighting

-Component 1 50%

-Poetry and Prose 1 hour 30 minutes
+Component 1 Poetry and Prose 1 hour 30 minutes

-Candidates answer two questions on two o texts: one poetry and one prose.
+Candidates answer two questions on two texts: one p oetry and one prose.

-There is a choice of two questions (one p assage-based and one essay) on each
+There is a choice of two questions (one passage-based each text. and one essay) on 50%

-text.

 50 marks

 Externally marked

+and either:

-Component 2 50 0%
+Component 2

-Drama Prama 1 hour 30 minutes
+Drama 1 hour 30 minutes

-Candidates answer two questions on two texts.
+Candidates answer two questions on two texts:

-each text: (one passage-based and one
+There is a choice of two questions on each text: (one pessay) on each text. assage-based and one 50%

-essay) on each text.

 50 marks

+Externally marked

-or: and: Component 3 45 minutes Drama (Open Text) Component 4 1 hour 15 minutes Unseen 25% + 25% Candidates answer one question on one text.
-Candidates answer one question.
-There is a choice of two questions (one passage-based and one essay) on each text.
-There is a choice of two questions requiring critical commentary (one based on literary prose and one based on a poem or extract of a poem).
-25 marks 25 marks Externally marked Externally marked and: Component 3 Drama (OpenText) 45 minutes Component 5 Coursework 25% + 25% Candidates answe r on one text. e question on Candidates submit a portfolio of two assignments each on a different text.
-There is a choice of tw (one passage-based ar on each text.
-25 marks 25 marks Externally marked Internally assessed and externally moderated
+or: and Component 3 45 minutes Drama (Open Text) Component 4 1 hour 15 minutes Unseen 25% + Candidates answer one question on one text.
+There is a choice of two questions (one passage-based and one essay) one each text.
+25 marks Externally marked There is a choice of two questions requiring critical commentary (one based 25% or: and Component 3 45 minutes Drama (Open Text) Coursework 25% + 25% Candidates answer one question on one text.
+Candidates submit a portfolio of two assignments each on a different text.
+There is a choice of two questions (one passage-based and one essay) one each text.
+25 marks Externally marked 25 marks Internally assessed and externally moderated